UP959846/Plagiarism-Detection-Tool/MAINTAINANCE.md

 of those under "css_source" directory, then change the HTML template to include this file.
-The template, however, already includes the "global" styling file "non_specific_page_styling.css" with many useful styles to match the applications appearance.
-It
+The template, however, already includes the "global" styling file "non_specific_page_styling.css" with many useful styles to match the application's appearance.

 4. Using HTTPS requests